openmindculture/ingo-steinke.de/README.md

 - document and prioritize work using GitHub issues: https://github.com/openmindculture/ingo-steinke.de/issues/

+## Colours

+In 2023, Ingo's website introduced high gamut colors to be used on devices supporting extended color definitions.
+In 2024, the CSS hashtag color was changed from green to [rebeccapurple](https://meyerweb.com/eric/thoughts/2014/06/19/rebeccapurple/) following the W3 community's decision to honor Rebecca Meyer.

 ## Marketing / SEO

 Blog, publish, participate in forums, and add content on free wiki services and profile pages like the following examples where we can create "do-follow backlinks" (i.e. links poiting to our own resouces without a restricting `rel="nofollow"` attribute)